Mrymna/Surgery_procedures/Neuronexus/base_implantation.md

 * Make a mark with a pen for the anchor and ground screws.
 There is a hole in the base for the anchor screw.
 Make sure you are not placing the screw in a bone fissure or above a sinus.
 * Move the microdrive away and remove the base

-## Drilling and fixing the anchor and ground screws
+## Drilling and fixing the anchor and ground screw

+You need to add one anchor screw at the front and one ground screw at the back.
+The anchor screw at the front need to be shorten to make sure it does not prevent us from lowering the microdrive later on.
+To shorten it, use a dremel and cut 0.2 mm at the bottom and at the top.

 * Choose a small drill bit, set the drill in the forward mode.
 * Drill a hole for the anchor and ground screw.
 Start with a smaller hole and test if you can insert the screw.
 If not, make the hole larger and repeat.